PrajwalAA/Imagecaptiongenerator/README.md

 * Training loop with checkpointing and learning-rate scheduling
 * Inference script for single images and batch predictions
 * Evaluation scripts (BLEU, CIDEr, METEOR — pluggable)
-* Optional lightweight REST API for serving the model
+* Optional lightweight  for serving the model
 * Config-driven setup (YAML/JSON) so experiments are reproducible

 ## Tech stack